 Solving and Graphing Inequalities

 Not every mathematical statement uses an equals sign.
-Sometimes we need to express that one quantity is greater than or less than another.
+Sometimes the relationship between two quantities is that one is greater or smaller than the other, not exactly equal.
 That's where inequalities come in.
-An inequality compares two expressions and tells us about their relative size, not their exact value.
+An inequality compares two expressions and describes their relative size, not their exact value.

 The symbols you'll use are: